Minor in European Studies

 - Complimentary tickets to European cultural events and the Nanovic film series

 - Special reminders about deadlines for undergraduate grants offered by the Nanovic Institute.

 Declaring the Minor

 First, meet with the departmental advisor for your major(s) and/or other minor(s) to inform them of your intentions and to make sure you are on track with everything required to complete your current curricula.

-Second, meet with the Director of Undergraduate Studies at the Nanovic Institute for European Studies to review the requirements for the minor and to discuss your plan for fulfilling them.
-Dr. Stanfiel will also work with you on completing and processing the necessary paperwork and will contact you once you have been officially added to the program.
+Second, meet with staff at the Nanovic Institute for European Studies to review the requirements for the minor and to discuss your plan for fulfilling them.
+The Institute staff will also work with you on completing and processing the necessary paperwork and will contact you once you have been officially added to the program.

 Set Your Meeting